 Social Skills: Taking turns pouring the water.

-Reading and Writing: You can write and read your predictions and observtions on how the celery changed or stayed the same.
+Reading and Writing: You can write and read your predictions and observations on how the celery changed or stayed the same.

-More Art: You could use the left over celery to paint with their leaves!
+More Art: You could use the left over celery to paint with their leaves on paper towels!

 Faith: You can talk about how when you soak up God’s Love and believe in it, it spreads through you and shines on to others like it did in the celery leaves.